Engelandvaarders and Refugees:

 first, his country second and his family third".

-Marien de Jonge is in good health and celebrated his hundredth birthday on the 25 September 2011
+Marien de Jonge was in good health when he celebrated his hundredth birthday on the 25 September 2011

 Acknowledgements